Construction Review

-Home » Energy » Distribution » SOO Green Wins Final Iowa Approval, Clearing Path for $3.2B Underground Transmission Line
+Home » Energy » Electrical Distribution » SOO Green HVDC Link: $3.2B Underground Line Bringing Renewable Energy from Iowa to Illinois

 SOO Green Wins Final Iowa Approval, Clearing Path for $3.2B Underground Transmission Line

-SOO Green, a groundbreaking underground transmission project aimed at bringing renewable energy from Iowa to Illinois, has secured its final municipal franchise agreement within the state, clearing the $3.2 billion project to proceed towards construction.
+SOO Green HVDC Link, a groundbreaking underground transmission project aimed at bringing renewable energy from Iowa to Illinois, on September 24, 2025, secured its final municipal franchise agreement within the state, clearing the $3.2 billion project to proceed towards construction.
 Bellevue was the 24th and final municipality on the route to sign off on the project, representing a critical breakthrough for the 350-mile high-voltage direct current (HVDC) line.

 The project, created through partnership among the United States’ energyRe and Denmark’s Copenhagen Infrastructure Partners, will stretch from Mason City, Iowa, to Yorkville, Illinois.
 Converter stations at each end will allow the line to send power in both directions.
 The project aims to move a mix of wind and solar energy, balanced with storage, from the Midwest to population centers in the east.
-Through the use of existing rail corridors as conduits for the transmission line underground, SOO Green will leave communities and landscapes intact while addressing one of the most significant challenges confronting the U.S. power market: reliably transporting low-cost renewable energy where it is needed most.
+By using existing rail corridors as conduits for an underground transmission line, SOO Green preserves communities and landscapes while addressing one of the most significant challenges in the U.S. power market: reliably transporting low-cost renewable energy to where it is needed most.

 Consumers’ benefits